ricardocosme/poly_visitor/README.md

 # Poly Visitor

-Poly Visitor is a C++ generic component to use the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) at runtime polymorphic solutions.
+Poly Visitor is a C++11 generic component to use the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) at runtime polymorphic solutions.
 It's a safe, efficient and concise solution to implement [cyclic visitors](#why-cyclic-visitors-instead-of-acyclic-visitors) in the Object Oriented(OO) paradigm.

-## Why this?
+## Why use Poly Visitor?
-In the OO world, virtual functions is the key concept to achieve runtime polymorphism.
+In the OO world, adding new polymorphic operations is an intrusive operation and
-These special functions are member functions of a base class.
-To add new polymorphic operations, all the class hierarchy must be modified and naturally the world must be recompiled.
+all the class hierarchy must be modified and naturally the world must be recompiled.
 In reality, it is a good thing to separate types from operations, the algorithms may be free to live independently of the objects.
 This is an important lesson from Generic Programming(GP) paradigm.
 Another question related to the OO world, is that is not uncommon the necessity of a closed type switch to take the concrete type back when all the user have in hands is a base class.
 It's not easy to write "perfect bases" which satisfies all the needs without to comeback to the concrete type.

-Poly Visitor may help the design of OO based solutions when the class hierarchy is:
+Poly Visitor may help the design of OO based solutions when:
-1. Stable(without addition of new classes frequently);
+1. The class hierarchy is stable - without addition of new classes frequently;
-1. Composed by a set of know derived classes.
+1. The class hierarchy is composed by a set of know derived classes;
+1. New operations are added from time to time;
+1. Concrete types must be obtained at some point.

 ### Why safe?
 - The compiler checks if all types of the hierarchy were considered in the visitor implementation.
 [More about](#what-about-type-switching-with-dynamic_cast)
-- Poly Visitor builds the necessary machinery to use the visitor pattern using metaprogramming techniques.
+- Poly Visitor builds up the infra-structure to use the visitor pattern using metaprogramming techniques.
 [More about](#what-about-handwritten-vistor-pattern)

 ### Why efficient?
 - Poly Visitor only needs one more extra virtual call.